Soar higher with Lightsail developer tools

 When you delete your instance, you are performing a destructive action.
 Unless you have taken an instance snapshot, all of your instance data will be lost and you cannot recover it again.
 The instance's public and private IPs will also be released.
 If you were using a static IP with that instance, the static IP is detached, but remains in your account.

 Yes.
 You can take a snapshot of your instance, and use the API to launch a new, larger size instance.
-Note that you currently have to use the API, as launching a larger instance than the original is not currently available in the Lightsail console.
-Find instructions here.
+You can launch new instances from snapshot using the Lightsail console or the CLI.
+Find instructions on how to use the CLI here.

 You can connect your Lightsail instances to VPC resources in your AWS account privately, by using VPC peering.
 Just choose Enable VPC peering on your Lightsail account page, and Lightsail does the work for you.
 Once VPC peering is enabled, you can address other AWS resources in your default AWS VPC by using their private IPs.
 Find instructions here.